d2l-ai/d2l-en/chapter_introduction/index.md

 can be described crisply as estimating the probability of something unknown given a particular set of available data:

-* Predict cancer vs not cancer, given a CT image.
+* Predict cancer vs. not cancer, given a computer tomography image.
 * Predict the correct translation in French, given a sentence in English.
 * Predict the price of a stock next month based on this month's financial reporting data.

-Even with the simple description "predict targets from inputs" supervised learning can take a great many forms and require a great many modeling decisions, depending on (among other considerations) the type, size, and the number of inputs and outputs.
+Even with the simple description
+"predicting labels given input features" supervised learning can take a great many forms and require a great many modeling decisions, depending on (among other considerations) the type, size, and the number of inputs and outputs.
-For example, we use different models to process sequences (like strings of text or time series data) and for processing fixed-length vector representations.
+For example, we use different models to process sequences of arbitrary lengths and for processing fixed-length vector representations.
-We will visit many of these problems in depth throughout the first 9 parts of this book.
+We will visit many of these problems in depth throughout this book.

-Informally, the learning process looks something like this:
+Informally, the learning process looks something like the following.
-Grab a big collection of examples for which the covariates are known and select from them a random subset, acquiring the ground truth labels for each.
+First, grab a big collection of examples for which the features are known and select from them a random subset, acquiring the ground-truth labels for each.
-Sometimes these labels might be available data that has already been collected (e.g., did a patient die within the following year?) and other times we might need to employ human annotators to label the data, (e.g., assigning images to categories).
+Sometimes these labels might be available data that have already been collected (e.g., did a patient die within the following year?) and other times we might need to employ human annotators to label the data, (e.g., assigning images to categories).
 Together, these inputs and corresponding labels comprise the training set.
-We feed the training dataset into a supervised learning algorithm, a function that takes as input a dataset and outputs another function, *the learned model*.
+We feed the training dataset into a supervised learning algorithm, a function that takes as input a dataset and outputs another function: the learned model.
 Finally, we can feed previously unseen inputs to the learned model, using its outputs as predictions of the corresponding label.
 The full process is drawn in :numref:`fig_supervised_learning`.